 - Wood Clamps

 You’ll need two boards for the bottom of the wine rack, you can use the center of the pallet to get these boards.
 Using a hammer and a pry bar or whatever you have to get in between the boards, hammer it in and pry them off.
-This may take some practice and be frustrating because the ends have a tendency to crack and break, but eventually you’ll get the hang of it or get quality wood that wont crack.
+This may take some practice and be frustrating because the ends tend to crack and break, but eventually, you’ll get the hang of it or get quality wood that won’t crack.

 You’ll need 3 smaller pieces to separate the board that holds the glasses and supports the bottom.
 You can get these by cutting up the bigger section of pallet that the boards are nailed in to.
 The pieces need to be the length of the board and 1×1 or a little bigger if you’d like.
 You can use a hand saw to cut them up or whatever you have.
 I used a circular saw to cut them off the pallet then used a band saw to cut them to dimension.